TheIdentitySelector/thiss-js/docs/components.rst

 * entityID: <string> The entityID of the SP.
 * trustProfile: <string> The name of a trust profile published by the SP.

+* showLogo: <string true|false> Whether to display the SP logo side by side with the SeamlessAccess logo on the left of the header.

 * MDQ: <string|callable> a callback (either function or MDQ service URL) used to lookup metadata.
 By default the MDQ service configured will be used.
 * backgroundColor: <string> (default '#FFFFFF') the background color of the iframe where the button is rendered.
 * color: <string> (default '#0079ff') the color of the button.